 Bronze Gallery & Tanjore Paintings

-On one of the walls, there is stupa re-created out of the actually broken pieces of a stupa and I found it very tastefully done.
+On one of the walls, there is a stupa re-created out of the actually broken pieces of a stupa.
+I found it very tastefully done.
 I was really impressed by the upkeep and the management of these galleries.
 The security guards were not only courteous but knew about the collections.
 In fact, as they spotted me looking attentively at the objects, they made sure that I have seen the most peculiar items.
-In the Nataraja display, I almost missed a peculiar price where the Nataraja is upside down balanced on his left hand.
+In the Nataraja display, I almost missed a peculiar piece where the Nataraja is upside down balanced on his left hand.
 The guard made sure I noticed it.
 Another one showed me a scene depicted in the ivory paintings and the mythological stories carved in them.

-They also knew the patrons i.e. the Birlas and would tell stories about them like when they come, where they stay, what they do.
+They also knew the patrons i.e. the Birlas.
+And would tell stories about them like when they come, where they stay, what they do.
 Rarely in India have I found employees so engaged with the employer and the work!

-A must visit for everyone living in or visiting Hyderabad.
+Birla Science Museum & Planetarium is a must-visit for everyone living in or visiting Hyderabad.